Skip to content

 Why most small-business websites fail (and how to fix yours)

-Most small-business websites aren’t bad because the owner made bad decisions.
-They’re bad because nobody told the truth about what a website is actually supposed to do.
+Most small-business websites aren’t bad because the owner made bad choices.
+They’re bad because nobody told them the truth about what a website is actually supposed to do.

 A website isn’t an online brochure.
-It’s a lead-generation tool.
-If it’s not generating leads, it’s not doing its job — no matter how nice the photos look.
+It’s a lead machine.
+If it’s not bringing in leads, it’s not doing its job — no matter how nice the photos look.

 Reason 1: It’s slow.

-Over 60% of local searches happen on a phone, and the average small-business site takes 6+ seconds to load on mobile.
-More than half your visitors bounce before your hero finishes rendering.
+More than 6 out of 10 local searches happen on a phone, and the average small-business site takes 6+ seconds to load on one.
+More than half your visitors leave before the page even finishes loading.
 You never even got a chance.

-Most sites are built pretty and SEO gets bolted on after launch.
-By then the URL structure is wrong, the HTML is a mess, and Google’s crawler can’t tell what you do.
+Most sites are built pretty first, and the “Google stuff” gets bolted on after launch.
+By then the bones of the site are wrong, Google can’t tell what you do, and you’re competing with one hand tied behind your back.

 Reason 3: It doesn’t ask for the sale.

-A lot of sites are strangely polite.
-They describe what the business does, then trail off.
-No clear CTA.
-No phone number pinned.
-No form that works.
+A lot of small-business sites are strangely polite.
+They describe what the business does, then just… trail off.
+No clear next step.
+No phone number pinned to the top.
+No form that actually goes anywhere.

-The fix: Every page ends with a specific next step.
+The fix: Every page ends with a specific ask.
 Not “learn more” — “book a call,” “get a quote,” “text us now.”
 Tell people exactly what to do next.

 If any of this sounds like your site, send me an email.
-I’ll run a free audit and tell you which of these three is costing you the most.
+I’ll take a look for free and tell you which of these three is costing you the most.